John Young (stage actor)

 John Young was an English stage actor of the seventeenth century.
-He was active as a member of the Duke's Company during the Restoration Era, appearing at Lincoln's Inn Fields and then at the Dorset Garden Theatre when the company relocated.
-While not much is known about his background, he was repeatedly in debt during his acting career.
+He was a member of the Duke's Company during the Restoration Era, appearing at Lincoln's Inn Fields and then at the Dorset Garden Theatre when the company relocated.
+Not much is known about his background.
+He was repeatedly in debt during his acting career.
 In 1667 he stood in for Thomas Betterton after he fell ill during the run of Macbeth appearing as the title role.
-Samuel Pepys described him as "a bad actor at best".
+The diarist Samuel Pepys described him as "a bad actor at best".